 Polygon Network Growth and Token Burns

-The other bullish case for the Polygon price is its growing network, fees, and token burns.
+The other bullish case for Polygon price is its growing network, rising fees, and token burns.
 Data shows that the network had over 175 million transactions, up 8.5% from the same period a month earlier.

 This transaction count makes it more active than other layer-2 and layer-1 networks in the industry.
 For example, Optimism handled over 85 million transactions, while Near Protocol, Sei, and Celo handled 112 million, 70 million, and 42 million, respectively.